QR5.5.3 Spin Spreads

 Figure 5.12.
 Current I creates magnetism B

-Magnetism was once thought to be distinct from electricity, until Maxwell’s equations were found to describe both, and experiments showed that they were connected.
+Magnetism was once thought to be distinct from electricity, but then Maxwell’s equations were found to describe both, and experiments connected them.

-Electric cars are then possible because in physics, magnetism and electricity are considered to be one field:
+Electric cars are then possible because in physics, magnetism and electricity behave as one field:

 We will see that magnetism and electricity are not independent things – that they should always be taken as one complete electromagnetic field.”
 (Feynman et al., 1977).